 Buying from an Authorized Reseller is the only way to ensure you get a VN/A or KH/A model with a valid local warranty.

-What You Need to Buy (The Checklist)
+What You Need to Buy (The Upgrade Checklist)

 Conclusion: A Turning Point for Mobile

 The iPhone 18 series represents more than just a faster phone.
-Between the 2nm A20 Pro chip, under-display Face ID, and variable aperture cameras, it marks a moment where mobile hardware finally catches up to the ambitious demands of modern AI and professional content creation.
+Between the 2nm A20 Pro chip, under-display Face ID, and variable aperture cameras, it marks a moment where mobile hardware finally catches up to the ambitious demands of modern AI.
+For those in Cambodia currently using an iPhone 14 or 15, 2026 is shaping up to be the ultimate upgrade year.

 Summary of Expected iPhone 18 Pro Max Specs: